Include data

 Example again:

-At Dust, we use Most Recent Data to track recent features shipment.
+At Dust, we use Include Data to track recent features shipment.

 • Every time something is shipped in the product, the responsible team member sends a message in #shipped, explaining what is new and why we shipped it.

-• Then we use our @WeeklyShipped assistant to create a synthezised table and update the whole team with a short and crisp snapshot every week.
+• Then we use our @WeeklyShipped agent to create a synthesized table and update the whole team with a short and crisp snapshot every week.

 Screenshot 2024-04-26 at 12.31.29.png